UbuntuKylin/kylin-user-guide/data/guide/kylin-video/en_US/index.md

 ![Fig 5 Empty playlist](image/5.png)

-- Way 2: The mouse hovers on a file in the playlist, and then click the appeared icon, as shown in Figure 6.
+- Way 2: The mouse hovers on a file in the playlist, and then click the appeared icon, as shown in Fig 6.

 ![Fig 6 Delete a file-big](image/6.png)